atlanhq/camelot/docs/user/advanced.rst

 Shift text in spanning cells
 ----------------------------

 By default, the :ref:`Lattice <lattice>` method shifts text in spanning cells, first to the left and then to the top, as you can observe in the output table above.
 However, this behavior can be changed using the ``shift_text`` keyword argument.
-Think of it as setting the *gravity* for a table, it decides where the text moves and finally comes to rest.
+Think of it as setting the *gravity* for a table, it decides the direction in which the text will move and finally come to rest.

 ``shift_text`` expects a list with one or more characters from the following set: ``('', l', 'r', 't', 'b')``, which are then applied *in order*.
 The default, as we discussed above, is ``['l', 't']``.

-We'll use the `PDF <_static/pdf/short_lines.pdf>`__ from the previous example.
+We'll use the `PDF <../_static/pdf/short_lines.pdf>`__ from the previous example.
 Let's pass ``shift_text=['']``, which basically means that the text will experience weightlessness!
 (It will remain in place.)

 .. figure:: ../_static/png/short_lines.png
     :alt: A PDF table with short lines